forlilab/Meeko/README.md

 [917](https://github.com/rdkit/rdkit/issues/917).
 So, what could go wrong?
 For example, reading Mol2 files from ZINC
 [led to incorrect net charge of some molecules.](https://github.com/forlilab/Meeko/issues/63)

+## v0.6.0-alpha

+This release aims to distribute an enhanced `mk_prepare_receptor.py`.
+Some features are still being developed, hence the `-alpha` suffix in the version.
+Reactive docking is not working in v0.6.0-alpha, but should be restored soon.
+Documentation is also work in progress.

 ## API changes in v0.5